-The reason for upgrading is to lock in improved water quality.
-Once codified, largely due to Maine's anti-degradation policy stated in the classification statute, backsliding is very difficult and can only be approved in unusual circumstances and after in depth investigation and analysis by the EPA and state agencies.
-According to nearly 20 years of FOMB monitoring data, the most recent of which was collected this year; this section of the lower Androscoggin meets or surpasses class B standards virtually all of the time.
-Earlier reclassification attempts had been thwarted, largely due to modeled results assuming certain conditions occurring due to upstream licensed pollutant discharges.
-Discharge licensing on the other hand falls under a different statute than classification and are based on modeling and the requirement that dischargers meet the classification at critical flow conditions-7 day low flows that might occur every 10 years and all dischargers discharging at maximum licensed loads simultaneously.
+The reason for upgrading is to lock in improved water quality because, largely due to Maine's anti-degradation policy stated in the classification statute, backsliding is very difficult and can only be approved in unusual circumstances and after in depth investigation and analysis by the EPA and state agencies.
+According to nearly 20 years of FOMB monitoring data, the most recent of which was collected this year, this section of the lower Androscoggin meets or surpasses class B standards virtually all of the time.
+Earlier attempts to upgrade had been thwarted, largely due to modeled results assuming certain conditions occurring due to upstream licensed pollutant discharges.
+Discharge licensing on the other hand falls under a different statute and is based on modeling and the requirement that dischargers meet the classification at critical flow conditions-7 day low flows that might occur every 10 years and all dischargers discharging at maximum licensed loads simultaneously.
 With most upstream licenses allowing discharges at 30 to 70% above actual discharge levels, this standard does not reflect what is actually happening on the river and there is no evidence that the modeled critical flow condition has ever occurred.

-For years the DEP has conflated the two statutes said attorney Scott Sells who represented FOMB at the various BEP hearings, "In effect, the Department has for many years held classification upgrades here, hostage to upstream pollutant dischargers, which was never the intent of the Clean Water Act or the plain language of Maine's anti-degradation policy", said Sells who also criticized the use of DEP modeling to prevent upgrades.
-"You cannot rely solely on modeled results for determining riverine classification when you have extensive actual data.
-Even if you did, the DEP model is still largely based on 2010 data which are now obsolete and so is not calibrated to reflect real, actual conditions.
+For years the DEP has conflated the two statutes said attorney Scott Sells who represented FOMB at the various BEP hearings, "In effect, the Department has for many years held classification upgrades here hostage to upstream pollutant dischargers, which was never the intent of the Clean Water Act or the plain language of Maine's anti-degradation policy", said Sells who also criticized the use of DEP modeling to prevent upgrades.
+"You cannot rely solely on modeled results for determining riverine classification when you have extensive actual data, the DEP model is still largely based on 2010 data which is now obsolete and is not calibrated to reflect real, actual conditions.
 Those actual conditions are a significant trigger under the classification statute."

 FOMB Chair Ed Friedman noted under the state's anti-degradation policy stated in the classification statute that the Board had a non-discretionary duty to recommend an upgrade based on actual, ambient water conditions and was thankful they had done so.
 "We are delighted that improved water quality on this stretch of the Androscoggin is being recognized, it really benefits everyone."
 He also acknowledged the many FOMB water monitoring volunteers.
 "Over nearly 20 years our dedicated volunteers working under EPA and DEP quality assurance plans have donated their skills and countless early morning hours to get us here", Friedman said.
-"They are the true heroes deserving our thanks; hopefully the legislature when back in session will recognize their efforts and those of the hard-working municipalities and sewer districts, follow the science and vote the reclassification upgrade into law."
+"They are the true heroes deserving our thanks; hopefully the legislature when back in session will codify their efforts and those of the hard-working municipalities and sewer districts."